thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 export default App;
 ```

 Save the file and switch back to the browser.
-Play around with the application and, once everything is working, pat yourself on back.
+Play around with the user interface and, once everything is working, pat yourself on back.
 You've just written your first React JSX user interface!

 ## What are the React Developer Tools?

 The **React Developer Tools** are a [Chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) and [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) that allow you to inspect and debug a React user interface from within the browser's developer tools panel.
 More specifically, the tools give you, the developer, access to the underlying React component hierarchy that's used to create and update the browser's DOM hierarchy.

 The best way to understand what the React Developer Tools are capable of is to use them.
 So go ahead and install the tools for each browser using the links above.
-Once they're installed, refresh the **Hello world** application in Chrome.
+Once they're installed, refresh the **Hello world** user interface in Chrome.
 Then, open its developer tools panel and click on the React tab.
 You should see something like this.

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/324/Screen_Shot_2016-08-05_at_1.37.28_PM.png)